More information is available on the visiting page

 Community Hospitals (Ross on Wye, Leominster & Bromyard) parking.

-The following parking pay & display charges are in place at this community hospital:
+The following parking pay and display charges are in place at this community hospital:

 - 15 minutes free parking